Campania: Ancient, medieval, and early arts

 Since the Greek colony of Elea, now Velia, Campania was home to philosophers of the Pre-Socratic philosophy school, such as Parmenides and Zeno of Elea, who came to prominence around 490–480 BC.
-The Latin poet Vergil (70 BC–19 BC) settled in Naples in his late-life: parts of his epic poem Aeneid are located in Campania.
+The Latin poet Vergil (70–19 BC) settled in Naples in his late-life: parts of his epic poem Aeneid are located in Campania.
 The ancient scientist Pliny the Elder studied Mount Vesuvius and died after being poisoned and killed by gas emitted from the volcano during the 79 AD eruption.

 Romulus Augustus, the last emperor of the Western Roman Empire, died as a prisoner of the German general Odoacer at Naples around 500.
 In the Middle Ages, the artist Giotto made some frescoes in Castel Nuovo.
 These works of art were subsequently destroyed by an earthquake.

 By the end of the Middle Ages, the medical school of Salerno, which combined ancient Roman and Greek medicine with Arab medicine, was known throughout Europe and its methods were adopted across the continent.
 Some have suggested that this may have been one of the first universities in Europe.
 Boccaccio, the Tuscan poet, visited Naples on various occasions, and in the Decameron described it as a dissolute city.
 He also wrote a love story involving a noblewoman close to the King of Naples.

 In 1570, the Spanish writer Miguel de Cervantes, who wrote the romance novel Don Quixote, served as a Spanish soldier for a period in Naples.
-Poet Torquato Tasso was born in Sorrento in 1575.
+Poet Torquato Tasso was born in Sorrento in 1544.
 Years earlier in 1558, the first modern description and studies of the "camera obscura" ("dark chamber"), were established in Italy by Giovanni Battista della Porta in his Magiae Naturalis.

 Philosopher Giordano Bruno was born in Nola.
 He was the first to theorize infinite suns and infinite worlds in the universe.
 He was burnt in Rome by the Spanish Inquisition in 1600.
 Later, in c.
 1606, the Baroque painter Caravaggio established his studio in Naples.
 Italian Baroque architect Cosimo Fanzago from Bergamo also decided to move to Naples.

 In the 18th century, Naples was the last city to be visited by philosophers who created the "Grand Tour" which was the big touring voyage to visit all the important cultural sites of the European continent.
 Italian architect Luigi Vanvitelli son of Dutch architect Caspar van Wittel built the Royal Palace in Caserta in c.
 1750.
 He contributed to the construction of many neoclassic-style palaces in which the nobles of Naples spent their holidays.
 These palaces are now known worldwide as "Ville Vesuviane".